 After breakfast we will head South via the coastal route to the Algarve Region.
 On the way we will stop for beautiful scenic views of Arrabida Mountain.
 We will then stop in the small town of Setubal to visit the local market, lunch and sample the wine of course.
 Visit Adega da Bacalhoa Winery and huge art collection.
 Enjoy the African culture, Art Deco, Art Nouveau, and the largest collection of tiles from Portugal.
 Of course you will have to taste the Moscatel wine!
-Check into our beautiful beachfront resort, the Aqua Pedra dos Bicos Hotel and explore the town, hotel or take a walk on the beach.
+Check into our beautiful resort, the Falesia Hotel and explore the town, hotel or take a walk on the beach.
 Your evening is free.
 A list of restaurants and nightlife will be provided if you choose to go off on your own.
 Overnight in Albufeira, Algarve.

 Day 7: Albufeira, Cape St. Vincent, Sagres, Ponta Da Piedade, and Lagos

 Today we will explore the Algarve region with our guide.
 Cape St. Vincent is Europe’s southwestern most point.
 Enjoy the fortress, lighthouse and the beautiful natural scenery of the cliffs.
 Next, we will visit the town of Sagres, laid back village related to the explorer days and Henry the Navigator.
 We will then go on a wonderful boat ride to see the ocean caves and rock formations.
 If you choose, we will go to Lagos to see castle walls, slave market and the Church of St. Anthony.
 Others may choose to go right back to the hotel to enjoy the pool and beach.
 Overnight in Albufeira, Algarve.